 Tip when you are out and about

-Take boiled water in a clean and closed thermos flask and already portioned milk powder with you in a clean and dry feeding bottle.
+Take boiled water in a clean and closed thermos flask and already portioned milk powder with in a clean and dry feeding bottle.

 - If required, prepare the formula freshly and feed it immediately.